oytundd/moddingway/README-python.md

 Defaults are also set for `POSTGRES_PORT` (5432) and `POSTGRES_DB` (moddingway) if those two are not set.

-To run a dockerized version of our postgres database locally, run `docker compose -f postgres.yml up postgres_local`.
+To run a dockerized version of our postgres database locally, run `make database-run`.
 To run this, you will need to install and run [docker desktop](https://www.docker.com/products/docker-desktop/) on your local machine.
 The python bot will create the tables it needs when you first run it

 ## Development recommendations